turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 Where the URL in step two was our original `HEROKU_POSTGRESQL_JADE_URL`.

-The addon removal will ask you for a confirmation. **Consider** that a person who has access to your application could similarly *drop the production database*.
+The add-on removal will ask you for a confirmation. **Consider** that a person who has access to your application could similarly *drop the production database*.

 ### References